 Graysen M. Ocasio is the Publisher, Co-owner and Co-founder of The Rainbow Times.
-His extensive experience as a seasoned journalist, Editor-in-Chief, Assistant Editor and Business Consultant for various media, including Springfield’s The Republican, has earned the The Rainbow Times multiple awards under her leadership.
-A journalism and publishing veteran, with 25 years of experience in the field Graysen was also the sole-proprietor of El Reportero, Alabama’s only bilingual newspaper, serving the Latinx community in 3/4 of the state.
-As a result of the newspaper’s success, he was featured in several mainstream state publications, including the special broadcast, “Hola Alabama.”
+His extensive experience as a seasoned journalist, Editor-in-Chief, Assistant Editor and Business Consultant for various media, including Springfield’s The Republican, has earned The Rainbow Times multiple awards under his leadership.
+A journalism and publishing veteran with 25 years of experience in the field, Graysen was also the sole-proprietor of El Reportero, Alabama’s only bilingual newspaper, serving the Latinx community in 3/4 of the state.
+As a result of the newspaper’s success, he was featured in several mainstream state publications, including the special TV broadcast, “Hola Alabama.”

 Formerly, Graysen has served on the board of directors for various organizations such as the former Northampton Pride, Connecticut Pride, Moonshot Inc., and the AIDS Action Coalition (Huntsville, Ala.), among others.

-As a fully bilingual and bicultural individual, Graysen was also the original visionary and co-founder of the LGBT Coalition of Western Massachusetts.
+As a fully bilingual and bicultural individual, Graysen was also the original visionary and co-founder of the LGBT Coalition of Western Massachusetts and currently of Project Out.
 He is also a passionate advocate to empower marginalized youth.
 When his schedule permits he has been a guest speaker at higher institutions of learning such as Williams College, and has given career and motivational speeches to Springfield City Schools for at-risk youth, and presented at Salem High School’s career day, among others.